What Is Tubal Ligation Reversal?

 - Results of your partner's sperm count and other fertility tests

-You will need another X-ray dye test (hysterosalpinogram) about three to four months after surgery to make sure your tubes are open and working properly.
+You'll need another X-ray dye test (hysterosalpingogram) about 3 to 4 months after surgery to make sure your tubes are open and working right.

 Complications and Risks

-In some cases, the area of the tubal reversal forms scar tissue and re-blocks the fallopian tubes.
+And sometimes, the area where you had the tubal reversal forms scar tissue and blocks the fallopian tubes again.

 How Much Does Tubal Reversal Surgery Cost?

-Insurance does not typically cover the procedure.
-Tubal reversal is expensive -- several thousand dollars for the surgery, along with anesthesia and hospital fees and the cost of fertility tests required before the procedure .
+Insurance doesn't typically cover the procedure.
+Tubal reversal is expensive -- several thousand dollars for the surgery, along with anesthesia and hospital fees and the cost of fertility tests that you need to get before the procedure.

 Alternatives to Tubal Reversal Surgery

-An alternative to tubal reversal is in vitro fertilization (IVF), a form of assisted reproduction in which a woman's egg and man's sperm are fertilized outside the womb in a laboratory dish.
-The fertilized egg (embryo) is later placed into a woman's womb.
-Increasing IVF success rates have led to a decrease in the number of tubal reversal in recent years.
+You may want to consider in vitro fertilization (IVF).
+In this procedure, your egg and a man's sperm are fertilized outside the womb in a laboratory dish.
+The fertilized egg (embryo) is later placed into your womb.

-IVF may also be an option for women who cannot achieve pregnancy after tubal reversal surgery.
+IVF is also an option if you don't get pregnant after tubal reversal surgery.